What Changes in Access to Sexual Health Care Could Mean for Teens

 - Unintended adolescent pregnancy rates remain high, and use of condoms among high school students has decreased in recent years.

 Access to care is substantially shaped by public policy on funding, health care coverage and clinical service guidelines.
-As adolescent health researchers and practicing pediatricians, we recognize that recent federal policy changes, as well as the ongoing threat of additional changes, will have a large impact on adolescents—even as many of the details and implementation of these changes remain uncertain.
+As adolescent health researchers and practicing pediatricians, we recognize that recent federal policy changes, as well as the ongoing potential for additional changes, will have a large impact on adolescents.

-A shifting federal funding landscape creates uncertainty for those seeking sexual and reproductive health care as well as those providing the services.
-While the full impact is still unclear, existing and proposed funding changes will limit the capacity of the reproductive health care network at a time when federal policy is reducing access to public health coverage.
+A shifting funding landscape creates uncertainty for those seeking sexual and reproductive health care as well as those providing the services.
+While the full impact is still unclear, existing and proposed funding changes to Medicaid reimbursement for certain types of health care providers that are an important source of care for adolescents, along with changes to Title X funding, will limit the capacity of the reproductive health care network.
+These changes come at a time when federal policy is also changing related to access to public health coverage.

-The impact of these types of policy changes is not new and we can look to research from related changes in the first Trump administration to understand their potential impact on adolescents.
+Policy changes in Title X and Medicaid have happened before, and we can look to research from previous funding changes affecting these programs to understand their potential impact on adolescents.

 Our own prior work has highlighted the potential detrimental impact of disruptions or changes in Title X and Medicaid funding on adolescent health care, with a focus on three key elements further detailed below: